 Political Economy of Northeast Asia and Redistributive Politics

-Shimabukuro received an MA in International Economics from Columbia University, a Ph.D. in Political Economy from the Department of Political Science at MIT, and a Post-Doctoral Fellowship from Harvard University.
-She has also served in various capacities in investment banking and the non-profit sector working on issues ranging from financial product innovation to sustainable development practices.
+Professor Shimabukuro received an MIA in International Economics from Columbia University, a PhD in Political Economy from the Department of Political Science at MIT, and a Post-Doctoral Fellowship from Harvard University.
+She is the recipient of the Harvard Teaching Excellence Award and the Columbia University Outstanding Teaching Award.